gnosisguild/zodiac/src/factory/README.md

 We use a deterministic deployment to deploy the factory and mastercopies of each module, so that they can be deployed with the same address on supported networks.
 You can check which networks are supported in the
 [constants file](./constants.ts#L14-L22)

-The [Singleton Factory](https://eips.ethereum.org/EIPS/eip-2470) is used to deploy the Module Factory.
+The [Singleton Factory](https://eips.ethereum.org/EIPS/eip-2470) is used to deploy the Module Proxy Factory.
 If it is not already deployed at the correct address on your network, the [`singleton-deployment` script file](./singleton-deployment.ts) will attempt to deploy it before deploying the Module Proxy Factory.
 If the Singleton Factory cannot be deployed to the correct address, the script will fail.